Features

 Shared-Nothing Architecture

-Eliminating single points of failure.
+Eliminates single points of failure.

 Wide Linux Distro Support

-RHEL, Ubuntu, Rocky, Alma, Debian, SLES, and so on.
+Including RHEL, Ubuntu, Rocky, Alma, Debian, SLES.

 Low Recovery Time Objective (RTO)